 5. Moosehead Breweries

 Moosehead Breweries, operating since 1867, is one of Canada's oldest breweries.
 Founded in Halifax, where the business survived two fires and a harbour explosion, the company moved to Saint John, New Brunswick in 1918.
 They have a large variety beers to select from.
-The brewery offers tours daily at 1, 3, and 5 p.m. to display the brewing process and its history.
+The brewery offers tours at 2, 4, and 6 pm (Monday to Friday) where you can learn about the brewing process and its history.

 Address: 89 Main St W Saint John, NB, E2M 3H2 Canada.